-The total volume for the meter testing, meter investigation, special meter reading, meter replacement and meter maintenance subcategories for the reporting period 2019-20 are based on actual service orders completed as of 30 June 2020 from Banner.
+The total volume for the meter testing, meter investigation, special meter reading, meter replacement and meter maintenance subcategories for the reporting period FY21 are based on actual service orders completed as of 30 June 2021 from Banner.
 The volume for each subcategory is then assigned to a meter type based on the meter type installed at the site.

-The total volume for the scheduled meter reading subcategory for the reporting period 2019-20 is based on actual volumes from data used to validate our meter reading contractor's invoice.
+The total volume for the scheduled meter reading subcategory for the reporting period FY21 is based on actual volumes from data used to validate our meter reading contractor's invoice.

-The total volume for the remote meter reading subcategory for the reporting period 2019-20 is based on actual Type 4 (Manually read Type 5) meters from MBS.
+The total volume for the remote meter reading subcategory is populated as zero for the reporting period FY21.